 The Plains of Abraham was the site of the Battle of the Plains of Abraham in 1759.
 With some of the finest views of the city overlooking the Saint-Lawrence River, the area is now a giant park offering super accessible skiing, snowshoeing and skating near Old Québec.

-In total there are 12.6 kilometres of ski trails, a 3.8 kilometre out and back snowshoe trail and 5.6 kilometres of walking trails.
+In total there are 12.6 kilometres of ski trails, a 3.8 km out and back snowshoe trail and 5.6 km of walking trails.